syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Merge%20PDFs/Import-multiple-pages-from-an-existing-PDF).

 You can also import pages from multiple documents and arrange the pages as required.
 The following code example explains the same.

 {% tabs %}